Governance — 2023–2026

 It is always a good practice to inquire of a person to be nominated whether he or she will be willing to serve if elected, although it is not wrong to submit the name of a person who is yet unsure about his or her ability or availability to serve.

-Nominations submitted are generally followed up on by an elected district nominations committee, which is charged to select the best qualified, willing candidates to the district convention for election.
+Nominations submitted are generally followed up on by an elected district nominations committee, which is charged to select the best qualified, willing candidates to be placed on the ballot for election at the district convention.
+(There may also be an opportunity for floor nominations to be submitted.)

 2C.
 Nomination of District President / Vice-President